Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 readme.txt

-This resource include the data and code used to produce the results and graphs of the "Quantifying evapotranspiration from the peripheral area between the most downstream stream gages and the open water body of the Great Salt Lake" study.
+This resource includes the data and code used to produce the results and graphs of the "Quantifying evapotranspiration from the peripheral area between the most downstream stream gages and the open water body of the Great Salt Lake" study.

 1. Download the folder "InputData_RCode" and all of its contents.